henrik-lauritsen-ch/Shoot-the-Bird/README.md

 # Shoot-the-Bird
-Surveillance system that looks for birds on roof and shoots water after birds to scare then off
+Surveillance system that looks for birds on roof.
+In case of birds the waterkanon is activated to scare then off the birds.